Building Meaningful Relationships

 Fitness and education are two of my passions in life.
 I am very fortunate to be able to live out these passions in a variety of ways.
 I hold a BA in Physical Education from the University of North Carolina Wilmington and an MA in Instructional Technology from North Carolina State University.
 I enjoy sharing my expertise in Physical Education and Instructional Technology to mentor students and enable them to make healthy living a lifestyle.
 I strongly believe that students need to experience a healthy lifestyle rather than merely reading about it–that’s why I do what I do.

 As a young girl, I could always be found with a book.
 Reading Harry Potter late into the night was my favorite pastime.
 But soon I discovered books like To Kill a Mockingbird and Of Mice and Men.
-What was this new kind of book that made my gut ache for characters, my mind ask questions that couldn’t be answered by reading the last page, and my eyes see perspectives foreign to my own experience?
-Whatever this “literature” stuff was, I needed to read it.
-I followed that desire by studying English Teaching in my undergraduate at Brigham Young University, and British Literature in Scotland and England.
-The more I learned, the more I craved to share it with others.
+These books made my gut ache for characters, my mind ask questions that couldn’t be answered by reading the last page, and my eyes see perspectives foreign to my own experience.
+Whatever this “literature” stuff was, I needed to read it!

 My personal passions are reading, running, jumping off waterfalls, mountain biking and trying to become the very best person I can be.